SGZ-Creations/Foundry-Tweaks/README.md

     - Find laterst version of the mod(s) at https://github.com/SGZ-Creations/Foundry-Tweaks/releases

-# Foundry-Tweaks currently version for 0.4.3 only
+# Foundry-Tweaks for version 0.4.3 only

     * Tweaks for the game Foundry : https://meder-dynamics.itch.io/foundry